oqc-community/rasqal/docs/quick_start.md

 ### Getting started

+We have an examples folder in `/examples` that shows off much of what will be talked about here.
+If you prefer to tinker with code that folder also has a Q# project you can play with and then use Rasqal to run the generated QIR.

+### Basics

 To run Rasqal you'll need a QIR file, whether in its human-readable .ll form or bitcode.
 We have some pre-built QIR that we use for tests (`src/tests/qsharp`) that you can use and modify if needed.